MakeSchool-Tutorials/Node-Reddit-Clone/P03-Testing-Posts/content.md

 // How many posts are there now?
 // Make a request to create another
 // Check that the database has one more post in it
-// Check that the response is a successful
+// Check that the response is successful
 ```

 Now let's take this pseudocode and make something of it!
 For these tests we're going to take advantage of a lot of `mongoose`'s built in functions, such as [estimatedDocumentCount](https://mongoosejs.com/docs/api.html#model_Model.estimatedDocumentCount).